soundpress/RulesOfNYC/docs/c06/index.rst

       (ii) Building permit number and tax map number where available.

-      (iii) Four (4) sets of plans showing:
+      (iii) Four (4) sets of plans prepared by a design professional showing:

-         (a) site location, including distances to wells, watercourses, rock outcroppings, wetlands, controlled lakes and reservoirs;
+         (a)site location, including distances to wells, watercourses, rock outcroppings, wetlands, controlled lakes and reservoirs, and any property boundaries within 10 feet of any subsurface sewage treatment system component;

-         (b) site/system plans showing two-foot contours;
+         (b)site/system plans, drawn to scale, with topography showing two-foot contour intervals;

          (c) system profile;